jagadeeshprasad23/Carla_yolo_StrongSORT/README.md

-# Real Time Vehicle Tracking in Carla Simulator.
+# Real Time Vehicle Tracking in Carla Simulator with Yolo and StrongSORT

 # Requirements